 This section about the pillars is just an educated guess.
-There is no proof that the pillars at the entrance to Solomon's Temple were used in this way.
-However, if we look at the other parts of the Temple and see if there is something we can learn from the sum of these parts, it forms a picture of the temple being something relevant today.
+There is no proof that the pillars at the entrance to Solomon's from the sum of these parts, it forms a picture of the temple being something relevant today.